valentino-jaber/valentino-jaber/README.md

 - 👋 Hi, I’m @valentino-jaber
-- 👀 I’m interested in developing unique software projects and solving engineering programs using the capabilities of computers.
+- 👀 I’m interested in software/firmware development for advancing modern technologies.
-- 🌱 I’m currently learning C, python, Verilog, as well as Assembly as part of my education as well as personal growth.
+- 🌱 I’m currently developing in C, C++, Python, Verilog, and ARM Assembly through personal and team projects.
-- 💞️ I’m looking to collaborate on various team projects that involve advanced electrical systems and software programs.
+- 💞️ I’m looking to collaborate on various team projects that involve both large-scale projects and diverse systems.
-- 📫 How to reach me. --> I can be reached at my email valentino.jaber@gmail.com any time!
+- 📫 I can be reached at my email valentino.jaber@gmail.com any time!

 <!---
 valentino-jaber/valentino-jaber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.